 When you’ve finished your signup and you’re logged in to your hosting admin area, you can create a homepage right away.

-For a very basic website, start by writing a few paragraphs of content using HTML.
+For a very basic website, start by writing a few paragraphs of content.
 Write a short bio about yourself and why you’re learning coding and web development.
-Also, you could add a link to your LinkedIn or Twitter profiles, so people can find out more about you.

 Congratulations!
 You now have a portfolio page online!